 AAHL is a high-containment facility designed to allow scientific research into the most dangerous infectious agents in the world.

 AAHL plays a vital role in maintaining the health of Australia's animals, the international competitiveness of Australian agriculture and trade, the well-being of Australians and the quality of our environment.

-AAHL includes a high containment facility and is one of the most sophisticated laboratories in the world for the safe handling and containment of animal diseases.
+Most of our work is conducted within the secure walls of our high containment facility which is one of the most sophisticated laboratories in the world for the safe handling and containment of animal and zoonotic diseases.

 Partners and funding

-Through partnerships with the World Organisation for Animal Health (OIE) and the World Health Organization (WHO), AAHL is an accredited reference laboratory and collaborating centre for a range of diseases.
+Through partnerships with the World Organization for Animal Health (OIE), the World Health Organization (WHO) and the Food and Agriculture Organization of the United Nations (FAO), AAHL is an accredited reference laboratory and collaborating centre for a range of diseases.

 The international research community is able to access AAHL's high containment laboratories and specialist services for studies on infectious diseases that affect the health of animals and humans.

-The facility is funded by the Australian Federal Government, via CSIRO and the Australian Federal Government Department of Agriculture, Fisheries and Forestry.
-It also generates revenue from industry organisations and commercial companies.
+This national facility is funded by the Australian Federal Government, via CSIRO and the Australian Federal Government Department of Agriculture, Fisheries and Forestry (DAFF).
+We also generate revenue from industry organisations and commercial companies.